jeremy-w/ayadn/README.md

 alias a="your/path/to/ayadn.rb"
 ```

-Then it's easier to use:
+Then it's easier to use, and very fast with the app's shortcuts:

 ```
+a
-a stream
+a h
-a w 'The power of #shortcuts!' a global a infos @ksniod a posts @ericd a tag adnafterdark
+a w 'The power of #shortcuts!' a g a i @ksniod a p @ericd a t adnafterdark a m @hry a p @nam3
 ```

+Enjoy!

 ## Contact